This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for United Technologies (NYSE:UTX)

 - Pratt and Whitney EBITDA margins: UTC has been showing promise in this business segment by researching and developing new state of the art aviation engines.
-The company has a contract with the U.S. Air Force to develop the F135 engine for their F35 jets while also developing a liquid fuel J-2X engine to support NASA’s vision for space exploration.
+The company has a contract with the U.S. Air Force to develop the F135 engine for its F35 jets while also developing a liquid fuel J-2X engine to support NASA’s vision for space exploration.
 If it is able to meet these challenges, it will be able to command a premium for its products, leading to an increase in Pratt and Whitney EBITDA margins.
-Should this occur, and margins exceed 20.5% versus our forecast of around 19% by the end of the Trefis forecast period, there would be a potential upside of nearly 4% to the current price estimate.
+Should this occur, and margins exceed 20% versus our forecast of around 18% by the end of the Trefis forecast period, there could be a potential upside of nearly 4% to the current price estimate.

 United Technologies (UTC) is a diversified industrial conglomerate.
-The company's brands and products include Carrier heating and air conditioning, Hamilton Sundstrand aerospace systems and industrial products, Otis elevators and escalators, Pratt & Whitney aircraft engines, Sikorsky helicopters, UTC Fire & Security systems and UTC Power fuel cells.
-The company's brands are among the markets leaders in most of the segments in which it operates.
-The company's business is conducted through about 4000 locations in 71 countries.
-It derives over 60% of its total segment sales from outside the U.S., including U.S. exports.
+The company's brands and products include Carrier heating and air conditioning systems, Otis elevators and escalators, Kidde/Chubb fire and security systems, Pratt & Whitney aircraft engines, Goodrich aerospace systems and components, and Sikorsky helicopters.
+The company's various businesses are leading players in their respective categories.
+UTC conducts its business through about 4000 locations in 71 countries and generates over 60% of its revenue from outside the U.S., including U.S. exports.

-UTC is a highly research-focused company, regularly spending upwards of $1.5 billion each year on R&D. The company also conducts customer-funded research of almost equal value.
+UTC also invests large amounts in research and development, spending over of $2.5 billion each year on R&D. The company also conducts customer-funded research of around equal value.

 Otis is the world's largest elevator and escalator manufacturer with a very strong brand.
-It is also the market leader in China, the world's fastest growing elevator market.
-However many local players have been entering the market trying to compete on the basis of price.
-However we expect that Otis' brand name and superior products will allow for continued premium pricing which will keep margins healthy.
+The company is also the market leader in China, which is the world's largest as well as the fastest growing elevator market.

 How Does Trefis Modelling Work?